auth0/auth0-servlet/README.md

 If you are not ready for Java Spring Security yet, but would prefer to be using Java Spring then see this project [Auth0 Spring MVC](https://github.com/auth0/auth0-spring-mvc) and associated sample [Auth0 Spring MVC Sample](https://github.com/auth0-samples/auth0-spring-mvc-sample)

+If you are additionally interested in having Single Sign-On (SSO) between Java Servlet configured applications, then please take a look at our [auth0-servlet-sso-sample](https://github.com/auth0-samples/auth0-servlet-sso-sample) sample.

 ## Download

 Get Auth0 Servlet via Maven: